I just read an article in Forbes.com by Bernard Marr, dated July 2, 2018, titled “How Artificial Intelligence Could Kill Capitalism”.

 They see it as a positive event to free us mere mortals so we can dedicate ourselves and our intellect to more high brow tasks than merely working, eating, living as humans.

 Even Elon Musk, of the Space X rocket and driverless AI-powered semi-trailer trucks fame, has a strong interest in The Singularity.

 Mr. Musk has a company, Open AI, that is dedicated to developing artificial general intelligence (AGI) to ensure the development of AGI is beneficial to humanity.
 AGI is another term for human-level intelligence.

 Hanson Robotics has built the most advanced robot to date (March 2017).
-Sophia is her name.
+Her name is Sophia.
 She is a media darling starring on The Tonight Show with Jimmy Fallon.
-Her press coverage has a potential to reach over ten billion readers.
+Her press coverage has the potential to reach over ten billion readers.
 Breathtaking!
 She even has her own website.

 Just maybe The Singularity will not occur by 2045 as Paul Allen, co-founder of Microsoft asserts.
 His article “The Singularity Isn’t Near” appeared in the MIT Technology Review.

 One of Mr. Allen’s assertations for predicting that the 2045 expected date will fail is that he believes that there will not be enough computing power by 2045.
 He also believes that software complex enough to calculate the components of the human brain will not be available by then either.
 This article was written in 2011 but seems as current today as it was then – until last month.

 However, enormous progress has been made in quantum computing.
 This progress has just exploded in the last month or two.

 Albert Einstein had trouble with Quantum Computing.
 “The Nobel Prize Winning physicist declared that the thinking behind quantum mechanics was fundamentally flawed.